Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 ###### <span style="color:white">1:00 UTC 28.12.2020</color>
 (Compatible with older versions)
 - Fixed signalling in category D (some blueprints had signals on the wrong side of the rail)
-- deleted blueprints from category D in solar book that had the singular lane connected to only one side of the main track
+- deleted blueprints from category D in the 'Solar' book that had the singular lane connected to only one side of the main track

 ###### <span style="color:white">15:00 UTC 28.12.2020</color>
 (Compatible with older versions)
-- Added grid snapping to non-diagonal blueprints from category D. It actually works and its amazing.
-Unfortunately it's not possible to do this to diagonal blueprints right now
+- Added grid snapping to non-diagonal blueprints from category D. It actually works and it's amazing.
+Unfortunately, it's not possible to do this to diagonal blueprints right now

 ###### <span style="color:white">19:00 UTC 29.12.2020</color>
 (Stations were completely reworked, but there shouldn't be any compatibility issues as long as you don't fiddle with the ones you already placed)
 - Complete rework of the stations, more freedom with their setup, better belt layouts, switched from circuit-based balancing to mechanical on provider stations - thanks to this there is also less fiddling with LTN stations, no need to worry about where each wire is connected and so on.
-There is less blueprints overall and instead of having 2 separate books for red and blue belts, now there is only one with red ones, upgradable with a provided upgrade planners.
+There are fewer blueprints overall and instead of having 2 separate books for red and blue belts, now there is only one with red ones, upgradable with a provided upgrade planners.
 Largely influenced by Nilaus's tutorials
 - Added 4:2 4-way with three ends with 4 lanes and one end with 2 lanes
 - Added 10 car and 5 car stackers
-- It's a big update so there is more potential for bug than normally, I'll fix them as I get reports or notice the m myself
+- It's a big update so there is more potential for bugs than normal, I'll fix them as I get reports or notice them myself

 ###### <span style="color:white">14:00 UTC 30.12.2020</color>
 (Compatible with older versions)